 A trite and unoriginal idea or remark, typically intended to soothe or placate.

 A compound of bromine with another element or group.

 Examples of Bromide in a sentence

 Bromine (symbol Br) is a chemical element discovered in the early 1800s.
-Its sharp and pungent aroma earned its name from the Greek word for stench.
-Creating a compound of bromine and another element will give you a solution named (other element) bromide.
-Silver bromide is commonly used in photographic development.
+Creating a compound of bromine and another element will give you a solution named [other element] bromide.
+Silver bromide, for example, is commonly used in photographic development.

 Did you Know?

-We can thank the magic of chemistry for the definition of bromide as a commonplace, overused figure of speech.
-The sedative potassium bromide is no longer used as such today, but we can describe anything that is so dull it might put you to sleep as a bromide.
+We can thank the magic of chemistry for the definition of "bromide" as a commonplace, overused figure of speech.
+Potassium bromide is no longer used as a sedative today, but we describe anything that is so dull it might put you to sleep as a bromide.